tkonopka/makealive/index.md

 ## Example

-Let\'s suppose we have an interest in the number 1271 and a conversion function `isprime` that checks if a given number is prime and displays an output message.
+Let\'s suppose we have an interest in the number 1271.
+And let's suppose we have a conversion function `isprime` that checks if a given number is prime and displays an output message.
 We can write markdown as follows

 <pre><code>```makealive isprime
 {